 An efficient and robust veterans healthcare system is critical to keeping our nation’s promises to our veterans, yet too often veterans do not receive the help they desperately need.
-To help keep our promises, as a Member of the House Appropriations Committee, for Fiscal Year 2021 I helped draft and pass legislation that provided $216.5 billion in both discretionary and mandatory funding for the VA, an increase of $19.4 billion above the prior year’s level.
-This included increases for mental health services, suicide prevention outreach, gender-specific healthcare, telehealth and opioid abuse prevention as well as an historic $2.2 billion in funding for homeless veterans programs.
+To help keep our promises, as a Member of the House Appropriations Committee, for Fiscal Year 2023 I helped draft and pass legislation that provided $314.4 billion in both discretionary and mandatory funding for the VA, an increase of $12.3 billion above the prior year’s level.
+This included increases for mental health services, suicide prevention outreach, gender-specific healthcare, telehealth and opioid abuse prevention.

 I am also committed to improving the VA Maintaining Internal Systems and Strengthening Integrated Outside Networks (MISSION) Act.
 While over 30 veteran service organizations supported the program, I am aware that many veterans in Hawai‘i have had difficulties with the transition.
-As a member of the House Appropriations Subcommittee on Military Construction, Veterans Affairs and Related Agencies, I will continue working closely with my colleagues and the VA to ensure the Act’s provisions are designed and implemented with the best interests of our nation’s veterans in mind.
+As a member of the House Appropriations Committee, I will continue working closely with my colleagues and the VA to ensure the Act’s provisions are designed and implemented with the best interests of our nation’s veterans in mind.